SpectoLabs/hoverfly/docs/pages/keyconcepts/simulations/pairs.rst

 :ref:`View entire simulation file <all_matchers_simulation>`

-As well as being different matchers, it is possible to use multiple matchers together.
+It is also possible to use more than one Request Matcher for each field.

+In the example below, a :code:`regexMatch` **and** a :code:`globMatch` are used on the :code:`destination` field.

-For example, iterating on the last request, I want to match on any subdomain of but that subdomain has to start with the letter ``d``.
-This could be ``docs.hoverfly.io`` or ``dogs.hoverfly.io`` but could not be ``cats.hoverfly.io``:
+This will match on any subdomain of :code:`hoverfly.io` which begins with the letter :code:`d`.
+This means that incoming requests to :code:`docs.hoverfly.io` and :code:`dogs.hoverfly.io` will be matched, but requests to :code:`cats.hoverfly.io` will not be matched.

 .. literalinclude:: ../../simulations/all-matchers-simulation.json
    :lines: 32-37